Besatkassaie/Besatkassaie.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 I am a postdoctoral researcher, supervised by Prof. Renée Miller, and a member of the Data Systems Group at the University of Waterloo.

 My research interests primarily focus on data systems.
 I am particularly interested in challenges related to data intelligence, information extraction, unstructured data quality, and information retrieval.

 I hold a PhD in Computer Science from the University of Waterloo, where my thesis, supervised by Prof. [Frank Tompa](https://cs.uwaterloo.ca/~fwtompa),  introduced and addressed the problem of [updatability in document databases](https://uwspace.uwaterloo.ca/items/7bc2cdeb-5dec-4303-a15c-6c1c4d37c9ed).